Epsom: Utilities

 The public gas supply to Epsom began in 1839, when the Epsom and Ewell Gas Company purchased land on East Street for the town gasworks.
 Initially coal was transported by road from Battersea, but was delivered by train following the opening of the railway in 1847.
 Gas-powered street lighting was installed in the town centre by 1840.
 The Epsom and Ewell Gas Company was amalgamated with the Wandsworth and Putney Gas Light & Coke Company and the Mitcham and Wimbledon District Gas Light Company in 1912.

 The Epsom waterworks were established on East Road in 1853.
 By 1870, there were at least two wells on the site, which supplied water to the town.
 Until the mid-19th century, sewage was disposed of in cesspits, however the high water table in the town often lead to drinking water becoming contaminated.
 The pond in the centre of High Street, which had become polluted with waste, was filled in 1854 under the direction of the newly formed local board of health.
 The first sewerage system was created the same year, which included the construction of a sewage farm on Hook Road (then known as Kingston Lane).
 A comprehensive drainage plan was produced in 1895, after the formation of Epsom UDC, and arrangements were made to share the Leatherhead sewage outfall.
 The site of the sewage farm was redeveloped and is now the Longmead Industrial Estate.
-Under the Water Act 1973, control of the water supply passed to the Thames Valley Water Authority, which was privatised to become Thames Water in 1973.
+Under the Water Act 1973, control of the water supply passed to the Thames Water Authority, which was privatised as Thames Water in 1989.

 An electricity generating station was opened in 1902 in Depot Road.
 Initially it was capable of generating 220 kW of power, but by the time of its closure in 1939, its installed capacity was 2 MW.
 Under the Electricity (Supply) Act 1926, Epsom was connected to the National Grid, initially to a 33 kV supply ring, which linked the town to Croydon, Leatherhead, Dorking and Reigate.
 In 1939, the ring was connected to the Wimbledon-Woking main via a 132 kV substation at Leatherhead.